ENELTEC/PiZero-Ethernet/README.md

     sudo dtc -I dts -O dtb -o /boot/firmware/overlays/enc28j60-spi1.dtbo eth/src/enc28j60-spi1.dts
     ```

-4. Modify the route metric for the preconfigured connection:
+4. If you are using the NetWorkManager, with ```nmcli connection show``` discover the name of your connection modify its route metric:
     ```bash
-    sudo nmcli connection modify preconfigured ipv4.route-metric 0
+    sudo nmcli connection modify my_connection ipv4.route-metric 0
     ```

 5. Reboot the device to apply changes: